 Street potholes, broken and dirty sidewalks, and shabby dirty buildings with broken facades are everywhere.

 Still, the city’s soul lies within and can be felt only if you look for it.

 Warnings & Dangers in Baghdad

 Baghdad isn't the safest country to visit, because of its complicated political situation and turmoil that took over the country and its neighbors.
-Unfortunately, at this time, there's a very high threat of terrorist attack and very high threat of kidnapping in this city.
+Unfortunately, at this time, there's a very high threat of terrorist attacks and a very high threat of kidnapping in this city.

 Terrorist groups make transportation through the country rather difficult.
-What people use is a fully armoured car or Rhino (armoured bus).
+What people use is a fully armored car or Rhino (armored bus).
 Within the confines of the International Zone, you can ride a free shuttle bus service.
 You can also go on foot to some parts within the International Zone or ride a bicycle.

 Petty crime in Baghdad exists and if you do leave your accommodation be careful in crowded places such as bus and train stations and keep your valuables in your accommodation.

-Violent crime has actually been on the rise during the past three years.
+Violent crime has been on the rise during the past three years.
 There have also been some kidnappings involving foreigners.
-Travelling in groups is recommended in Baghdad.
+Traveling in groups is recommended in Baghdad.
 Avoid any suspicious parts of the city or going out at all after dark.